roalvesrj/wp-cp-email-manager/README.md

 <h2>Description</h2>
-Manage your cPanel email accounts right from your Wordpress dashboard.<br><br>
+Manage your cPanel email accounts right from your WordPress Dashboard.<br><br>

 <a href="http://www.cpanel.net/">cPanel®</a> is a web hosting management software with a web interface.